syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ### Setting a vertical alignment

-The `VerticalAlignment` property is used to position the marker icon in y-axis.
-The marker icon can be positioned using the following ways in y-axis:
+The `VerticalAlignment` property is used to position the marker icon vertically.
+The marker icon can be positioned using the following ways:

-* `Near`: Specifies the near position of the marker icon for the given latitude and longitude values in y-axis position.
+* `Near`: Specifies the near position of the marker icon for the given latitude and longitude values.
-* `Center`: Specifies the center position of the marker icon for the given latitude and longitude values in y-axis position.
+* `Center`: Specifies the center position of the marker icon for the given latitude and longitude values.
-* `Far`: Specifies the far position of the marker icon for the given latitude and longitude values in y-axis position.
+* `Far`: Specifies the far position of the marker icon for the given latitude and longitude values.

 {% tabs %}